Monty0252/WeatherDrift/README.md

 python -m src.main --date 2026-06-17

 ```
+> **Note on recent dates:** Meteostat's daily endpoint may not be updated with
+> yesterday's data — this is expected provider behavior, not a bug.
+> If it happens, the missing provider's fields are left empty and the report is still
+> generated; use `--date` with an earlier past date to get a fully populated comparison.
+> See Assumptions for details.
+---

 The tool writes a CSV named by the report date to the `output/`
 directory, for example: